Hesburgh Library

 Theodore Hesburgh Library is the primary building of the University of Notre Dame's library system.
 The present-day building opened on September 18, 1963, as Memorial Library.
 In 1987, it was renamed Hesburgh Library, in honor of Rev. Theodore Hesburgh, C.S.C., who served as the university's president from 1952 to 1987.
-The library's exterior façade that faces the university's football stadium includes a large, 134 ft by 68 ft mural called The Word of Life, or more commonly known as Touchdown Jesus.
+The library's exterior façade that faces the university's football stadium includes a large, 134 ft by 68 ft mural called Word of Life, or more commonly known as Touchdown Jesus.
 As of 2009, the library ranked as the 61st largest collection among research universities in the United States, with an estimated 3.39 million volumes.

 History

 Early libraries

-Before the establishment of a library for students, students took the initiative to establish literary societies, that served as the source of literature and discussion of scholarly topics.
+Before the establishment of a library for students, students took the initiative to establish literary societies that served as the source of literature and discussion of scholarly topics.
 The first one was the St. Aloysius Literary Society, which was founded in 1850 and six years later established the first student library.
 It was followed by the Aloysius Philodemics, the Philopatrians and the St Edwards Library Society.

-The first circulating library at Notre Dame was created in 1873, by President Rev. Augustus Lemonnier, and incorporate the previously existing student libraries.
-It was housed on the third floor of the Main Building and its first librarian was Jimmie Edwards, CSC.
+The first circulating library at Notre Dame was created in 1873 by President Rev. Augustus Lemonnier and incorporated the previously existing student libraries.
+It was housed on the third floor of the Main Building, and its first librarian was Jimmie Edwards, CSC.
 In 1879 the Main Building was destroyed by fire and 500 books were lost.
 After the Main Building was rebuilt, a new library was established with a budget of $500 and comprised 16,000 volumes.
 In 1888, during the golden jubilee of Fr.
 Edward Sorin, a new library was opened on the third floor.
 By 1900, it contained 52,000 books.
 In 1907 the university hired Florence Espy, a professional librarian, to catalog the collection.
-After the death of Edwards, Paul Foik, came to Notre Dame in 1912, and took over his positions; he pushed for the construction of a library building.
+After the death of Edwards, Paul Foik came to Notre Dame in 1912 and took over his positions; he pushed for the construction of a library building.

-A new building (the present-day Bond Hall) to house the library was built in 1917 and was dedicated during the 75th anniversary.
+A new building (the present-day Bond Hall) to house the library was built in 1917 and was dedicated during the university's 75th anniversary.
 By 1920, its collection reached 103,000 volumes.
-The Dewey Decimal Classification has been used to classify the library's holdings, since 1929.
+The library uses the Library of Congress classification system.
 Thematic collections were established in other buildings in subsequent decades.
 A separate engineering library opened in 1933, followed by a biology library in 1938, the Medieval Institute in 1946, and the Nieuwland science library for chemistry, physics, and mathematics in 1953.